KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

 - ESTNN's [Fortnite Servers – All 8 Locations and Why Ping is Important]
 - and a few others that aren't as critical

 So the basic thing you need to know is that video game servers are usually pretty generic these days.
-A video game company like Epic pays a server hosing company like AWS to host it for them...
+A video game company like Epic pays a server hosting company like AWS to host it for them...
 So we'll be looking at some generic numbers here.

 {%- capture energyUsage-fortnite-serverTotal-perSession %}
 {%- include energy-units.html